PowerShell Scripts

 Script Path

-Scripts from Paths are not wrapped in the same template wrapper that Scripts from text are and must setup their own connection to the API.
-They do however receive all the same arguments.
+• Scripts loaded from a path are not wrapped in the default API template and must establish their own API connection, but they receive the same arguments.

 Options